JAMelendezD/TensorFlow/index.md

   <img width="800" src="./media/differences.png">
 </p>

-finally since it is a binary network we apply the sigmoid function to get our particular result.
+Finally since it is a binary network we apply the sigmoid function to get our particular result.
 If we get a result greater than 0.5 the prediction is a cat if it is less that 0.5 then we get a prediction of a dog.

 <p align="center">
   <img width="700" src="./media/results.png">